 There's also the fact AirPods charge via Apple's Lightning cable, a type of cable that most Android users likely don't deal with at all.
 Sure, you get a Lightning cable included in the box with your AirPods, but that means having another cable type to deal with for just one device.
 Apple opted to keep Lightning around when it launched the AirPods 3, its most recent pair of earbuds.

 AirPods are popular, but there are tons of other options out there

-If you're looking for something a bit more premium, there are Samsung's Galaxy Buds Live (more commonly referred to as the Galaxy Beans).
-The Buds Live sound excellent, have active noise cancellation, reliable battery life, and comes with tons of useful software features through the Galaxy Wearable app — which is available for Android and iOS.
+If you're looking for something a bit more premium, check out the Jabra Elite 7 Pro or Galaxy Buds Pro.
+Both sound excellent, have ANC, reliable battery life, and come with tons of useful software features through their respective apps available for Android and iOS.

 Better than AirPods